ghk829/clipboard_extension/README.md

-# clipboard_extension
+# clipboarder

 clipboard app for chrome extension

-The Clipboard is sync in google account.
+Clipboarder is sync in google account.

-You can load clipboard after restarting your chrome browser.
+You can load clipboard even you restart your chrome browser.

 ## Overview